 When a friend Whatsapp’d me to tell me she was going to Morocco and wanted me to join her, I was doubtful at first.
 At the time, I was in Paris, she was at the other end of the world in Indonesia.
 I didn’t know anything about Morocco and it wasn’t on my bucket list.
 I didn’t even know it’s exact location on the map !
 She said that if I went together with her, she’d fly to Paris to meet me and we could fly out together.
 She was planning to arrive in about 10 days and she didn’t have any idea where she wanted to go but was “working on it”.
-To cut a long story show.
-I agreed to her plan of hiring a private driver and going on a tour of the royal cities of Morocco.
+To cut a long story short, I agreed to her plan of hiring a private driver and going on a tour of the royal cities of Morocco.
 I was happy to leave the organisation to someone else for a change.
 Before long I was on a bus to Orly Airport to catch our Air Maroc flight to a place I didn’t really know anything about.
-Along the way, an American tourist said to us when we told him we were heading to Morocco “Nice place.
+We happened to meet an American tourist on the way to the airport.
+When we told him where we were heading, he said, “Nice place.
 Moroccans are very good sales people.” and smiled.
+Little did we know the full extent of his words.